emnify/product-docs/docs/quickstart/troubleshooting.md

 ## The device is offline

-- Click on Details → ensure that the device is enabled
+- Click on **Details** → ensure that the device is enabled
-- Click on Details → Events.
+- Click on **Details** → **Events**.
 Validate if there is any location update event created and rejected.
 The reasoning should indicate the resolution to the problem.

 If there is no location update event:
 - Ensure the device is powered on and searches for a network
 - Ensure that the device is in reception of any supported network